thiagoneye/master-deep_learning/DeepLearning/README.md

 * **Transformers**: This revolutionary architecture has become the new standard for sequential data, particularly in Natural Language Processing (NLP).
 Unlike RNNs, Transformers process entire sequences at once using a powerful self-attention mechanism, which allows them to capture the relationships between all elements in a sequence, regardless of their position.
 This parallel processing makes them far more scalable and efficient than LSTMs and GRUs for very large datasets.

-* **Generative Adversarial Networks (GANs)**: Learn the principles of these powerful generative models, which consist of two competing networks—a generator and a discriminator—that work together to create realistic new data.
+* **Generative Adversarial Networks (GANs)**: Learn the principles of these powerful generative models, which consist of two competing networks, a generator and a discriminator, that work together to create realistic new data.

 #### Advanced Topics & Applications